ucsd-cse8a-ss22024/ucsd-cse8a-ss22024.github.io/src/week4/index.md

 ## Lab Tasks

-As usual, we publish these ahead of time, but they aren't guaranteed to be final until the start of lab on Monday.
+As usual, we publish these ahead of time, but they aren't guaranteed to be final until the start of lab.

-This week in lab, you will find symptoms of bugs by writing tests, and then narrow down the actual bug.
+This week in lab, you will find symptoms of bugs by writing tests and then narrow down the actual bug.

 ### Forking a Repo